dingyboy/BoardgameInstructor/README.md

 https://python.langchain.com/v0.1/docs/modules/data_connection/document_transformers/semantic-chunker/

 TODO:
-Need to convert pdf to text
+Need to convert pdf to text - running into an issue where the text contain special character and numbers.
+Also running into an issue where the text does not have the images.
+This creates an explanation without pictures.
+This is one potential solution to clean up the text: https://www.geeksforgeeks.org/python-reading-contents-of-pdf-using-ocr-optical-character-recognition/

 Need to do Semantic Chunking